-Students who do not have a C- or better in the prerequisite class, General Chemistry Laboratory A (Chem 111), and students who are not concurrently enrolled in or have not completed General Chemistry 102 or 106 with a grade of C- or better will be removed from the class.
+Students who students who are not concurrently enrolled in or have not completed General Chemistry 101 with a grade of C- or better will be removed from the class.

 Failure to adhere to any lab safety rules can result in expulsion from the lab session and or course with no opportunity for make-ups.